the-aerospace-corporation/gps_time/CONTRIBUTING.md

 ## Do you want to contribute to the documentation?

+* Docs are built using `mkdocs`.
+You can serve them locally with `mkdocs serve`.
-* Docs are automatically created from the notebooks in the nbs folder.
+* The documentation source files are located in the `docs/` directory.